 - Soffosbuvir and voxilaprevir types of Vosevi

-- Anaemia ( lacks cells to send required oxygen to the body’s tissues)
+- Anemia (lacks cells to send required oxygen to the body’s tissues)

 - Heartbeat fluctuates

-- Boost up the life of the HCV containing the patient.
+- Boost up the life of the HCV-containing patient.

 - Increase the liver’s functioning